Church Health & Capacity Building Team

 Charlene is a youth worker at heart, holding a Bachelor of Social Science (Youth Work) and has over a decade of experience in schools ministry with SU Victoria.
 She is currently studying theology at Whitley College, and also works as the Director of Surrender Co.
 She is married to Michael and they live in St Albans and they both enjoy cooking and eating delicious food!
 Charlene works on Tuesdays.

 Vicky Dyer has a passion for supporting churches to become safer, more welcoming and more inclusive.
 She was initially called to social work, believing that all people are created by God, loved by God and therefore valuable.
 She has more recently enjoyed working in the Christian world, being able to be open about her love of Jesus in her professional life.
 As a parent of three young children, combined with social work, she has experience of supporting and advocating for various groups of vulnerable people.
 Vicky loves people and also loves forms.
 She values OH&S, developing and putting into practice policies and procedures.
 She has experience of working in a church as well as volunteering in a number of lay ministries.
-Vicky works Tuesday, Thursday and Friday and if you have any questions regarding Safe Church Awareness or Refresher Workshops, please contact her at firstname.lastname@example.org or on 03 9880 6145.
+Vicky works Tuesday, Thursday and Friday.
+If you have any questions regarding Creating Safe Spaces (CSS) – formerly Safe Church Awareness or Refresher Workshops – please contact her at email@example.com or on 03 9880 6145.

 If you have any questions about the Red Book, please email firstname.lastname@example.org